TFT LCD: Basic Knowledge

 TFT Display vs. IPS Display

-Both TFT display and IPS display are active-matrix displays, neither can’t emit light on their own like OLED and have to be used with a back-light of white bright light to generate the picture.
+Both TFT display and IPS display are active-matrix displays, neither can’t emit light on their own like OLED displays and have to be used with a back-light of white bright light to generate the picture.
 Newer panels utilize LED backlight (light-emitting diodes) to generate their light hence utilizing less power and requiring less depth by design.
 Neither TFT display nor IPS display can produce color, there is a layer of RGB (red, green, blue) color filter in each LCD pixels to produce the color consumers see.
 If you use a magnifier to inspect your monitor, you will see RGB color in each pixel.
 With an on/off switch and different level of brightness RGB, we can get many colors.

 |Feature||TFT Display||IPS Display|